Alignak-monitoring/alignak/doc/source/11_integration/use-alignak-with.rst

-.. _integration/use-shinken-with:
+.. _integration/use-alignak-with:

 ====================
-Use Shinken with ...
+Use Alignak with ...
 ====================

-Shinken interface
+Alignak interface
 ==================

 Administrators need a means to view status data and interact with the system.

-If you install Shinken using the :ref:`10 minutes installation <gettingstarted/installations/shinken-installation>` recommended method, you will have the **Shinken WebUI** installed.
+If you install Alignak using the :ref:`10 minutes installation <gettingstarted/installations/alignak-installation>` recommended method, you will have the **Alignak WebUI** installed.
 But it is not mandatory to use it, and you may prefer another interface.
 There are open-source and commercial web frontends using the **Livestatus API** or an **SQL backend** available to suit any needs.

 Web interfaces